 My only major comment is as follows: To me, it seems trivial to replace relative abundance by absolute counts.
 Is this the first time this has been suggested or tried?
 Why isn't this already commonly used, given that suitable absolute abundance data is available?

 This is a useful comment, and reflects what was to us as a surprising gap in the literature.
-We added additional information (line 70) to emphasize that these metric has (to our knowledge) not been used, and that while its derivation and application are simple, the resulting interpretation is nontrivial:
+We added additional information (line 70) to emphasize that these metrics have (to our knowledge) not been used, and that while its derivation and application are simple, the resulting interpretation is nontrivial:

-“As can be seen, this replacement is mathematically trivial, but we were unable to find any examples in the literature where absolute abundances are discussed in relation to Unifrac distances, either conceptually or in application.
-Absolute abundances add another axis along which UA can vary; besides differences in community composition and phylogenetic similarity, UA also considers absolute differences.
-As such, it is a nontrivial task to consider how UA behaves in comparison to other metrics of using β-diversity.
+“As shown, this replacement is mathematically straightforward, yet we found no examples in the literature discussing absolute abundances in relation to Unifrac distances, either conceptually or in application.
+Incorporating absolute abundances introduces another axis of variation.
+Beyond differences in community composition and phylogenetic relatedness, UA also captures absolute differences in abundance.
+Consequently, understanding how UA behaves relative to other measures of β-diversity is a nontrivial task,….”

 In addition to this, I have some minor comments that should be addressed before publication: 99: It's informative to see how UA relates to the other metrics for specific examples, but I find it hard to draw the conclusion that it "integrates ecological realism" just from the numbers that are provided.
 Could you substantiate this claim more?
 I am also curious about how interpretable UA is compared to other metrics?

-We agree slightly more nuance is needed within that claim.
-We’ve updated the text to reflect that UA is able to integrate multiple axes of important ecological variation, but that, as a result, its interpretation is more complex.
-This leads well to the additional analyses we present using our new datasets, e.g.:
+We agree additional nuance is warranted.
+We’ve revised the text to reflect that UA is able to integrate multiple axes of important ecological variation, but that this integrative nature makes its interpretation more complex.
+This revision provides a natural transition to the new analyses presented in our study, as follows:

-“These scenarios demonstrate that UA can integrate changes along multiple, ecologically relevant axes (including differences in composition, phylogenetic similarity, and microbial load).
-However, because a given UA distance is the result of multiple drivers of variation between communities, its interpretation likely requires additional data analyses – are differences being driven primarily by changes in absolute abundance, or composition?

-To illustrate the sensitivity of UA to variation in composition and absolute abundance, we re-analysed four previously published datasets from diverse microbial systems.”
+Line XX: “These scenarios demonstrate that UA can integrate changes along multiple, ecologically relevant axes, including differences in composition, phylogenetic similarity, and microbial load.
+However, because a given UA distance reflects multiple drivers of variation between communities, its interpretation requires additional data analyses to disentangle the relative contributions of abundance versus compositional change.
+To illustrate the sensitivity of UA to these dimensions, we re-analyzed four previously published datasets spanning diverse microbial systems.”

 Fig. 1B: Why aren't all the colored stars indicated in all the distributions in B?

-The authors had originally added stars to the histograms sparingly, to draw attention to specific comparisons.
+We had originally added stars to the histograms sparingly, to draw attention to specific comparisons.
 However, stars have been added to all panels now.

 Fig. 1C: Maybe I'm misunderstanding something, but aren't the first two trees in C (gold star) exactly the same, including the absolute abundances?
 In that case, shouldn't distances and dissimilarities be zero?
 Is there an error in the labels of one of the trees?

-This mistake has been corrected.
+Thank you so much for catching this.
+We have corrected this mistake.

 108: "UA yields greater or smaller dissimilarity than other metrics".
 UA and UR are the same in the first example.